dart-lang/site-www/src/_guides/testing.md

 ## Generally useful libraries

-Although your tests partly depend on the platform your code is intended for&mdash;Flutter, the web, or server-side, for example&mdash;the following packages are useful across Dart platforms:
+Although your tests partly depend on the platform your code is intended for—Flutter, the web, or server-side, for example—the following packages are useful across Dart platforms:

 * [package:test]({{site.pub-pkg}}/test)<br>